Skip to product information

 Follow the official Creality video with a few different steps below

 1. Connect 2 white wires to COM and 220B slots on SSR.
-Connect the yellow grounding wire (grounding wire has a ring terminal).
+Connect the blue grounding wire (grounding wire has a ring terminal).

 2. Isolate with tape and DO NOT connect the 110v yellow wire.